In Memory of T. Maxfield "Max" Bahner

-Max Bahner's practice concentration is primarily in complex litigation and he is a Senior Member of the firm's Litigation Section.
-He is an AAA arbitrator and also a Rule 31 certified mediator.
+Max Bahner’s practice concentration was primarily in complex litigation and he was a Senior Member of the firm’s Litigation Section.
+He was an AAA arbitrator and also a Rule 31 certified mediator.

-Max's mediation experience includes difficult contract disputes, some with multi-million dollars at stake, health care-related matters involving hospitals, as well as disputes between insurors and physician groups and other matters.
-In addition, his accomplishments consist of achieving agreement between bitterly divided parties, sometimes in multi-party disputes, which have resulted in reasonable settlements.
+Max’s mediation experience included difficult contract disputes, some with multi-million dollars at stake, health care-related matters involving hospitals, as well as disputes between insurors and physician groups and other matters.
+In addition, his accomplishments consisted of achieving agreement between bitterly divided parties, sometimes in multi-party disputes, which resulted in reasonable settlements.

-His trial experience includes successful defense of large cases involving trade regulation, indemnity claims and other commercial lawsuits, including complex contractual issues and trade regulation matters.
+His trial experience included successful defense of large cases involving trade regulation, indemnity claims and other commercial lawsuits, including complex contractual issues and trade regulation matters.